truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 **(These eight discourses should be told in full as the previous set.)**

 <!--pg-->
-### N 34.28--34 Seven on Emergence and Gladdening, Etc. *Vuṭṭhānamūlakakallitasuttādisattaka*
+### SN 34.28--34 Seven on Emergence and Gladdening, Etc. *Vuṭṭhānamūlakakallitasuttādisattaka*

 At Sāvatthī.